Stellar Interferometry for Gravitational Waves: Computing SI Sensitivity

 The last term in Eq.~(\ref{eq:sinc}) is the phase change due to gravitational wave for the first satellite, denoted as $\Delta \phi_1/\omega$.
 Similarly, for the second satellite located at $z=0$, we follow the same procedure with the second equation of Eq.~(\ref{eq:two_satellites}).
 Hence, we simply remove $\ell$ from Eq.~(\ref{eq:sinc}) and get:

 Therefore, the phase difference of two lights measured at the satellites (1) and (2)

 Here we define the response function $\mathcal{R}$ as

 up to the time-dependent term.
 For the low frequencies of GW, the response function is reduced by the second term representing the ratio between the spacing between the two satellites and the wavelength of the gravitational wave being detected.
 On the other hand, for the high frequencies, the response function oscillates.
-Fig.~\ref{fig:response} shows the response function for the Crab Pulsar observed with 550 nm visible light and 4U 1608-522 at 2 keV X-rays as stellar sources.
+Fig.~\ref{fig:response} shows the response function for the Crab Pulsar observed with 550 nm visible light.
 Here, we specifically picked the observation time so that $L_c= c\tau = \lambda_\textrm{GW}/2$.
+In the case of the distance from the star to the satellites being much larger than $L_c$, the effects of the gravitational waves corresponding to the integer multiples of $\lambda_\textrm{GW}$ will be cancelled out.
 Now, for the total signal power~\cite{ref:maggiore}, we have